hw16471/hw16471.github.io/_projects/F_lattice_boltzmann.md

 ## [Parallel Optimisations of a Lattice Boltzmann Code (Using the BlueCrystal Supercomputer)](https://github.com/hw16471/UOB_OpenCL_LBM)
 <img src="assets/img/final_state.png" width="450">
 ### Overview
 This project was all about learning how to exploit different hardware to improve the runtime of a Lattice Boltzmann code, which is widely used for simulating fluid dynamics.
-Popular programming platforms like MPI, OpenMP and OpenCL were each implmented and tested in various different combinations.
-The most efficient of these was OpenCL or MPI+OpenCL, which utilised one or more GPUs.
+Popular programming platforms like MPI, OpenMP and OpenCL were each implemented and tested in various different combinations.
+The most efficient of these was OpenCL or MPI+OpenCL, which utilized one or more GPUs.
 If you want know more about this, please read the [article](https://github.com/hw16471/UOB_OpenCL_LBM/blob/master/submission/report.pdf) I wrote.

 ### Technologies
 * C